usdot-fhwa-stol/ament_lint/carma_ament_cmake_clang_tidy/doc/index.rst

 How to run the check from the command line?
 -------------------------------------------

-The command line tool is provided by the package `ament_clang_tidy
+The command line tool is provided by the package `carma_ament_clang_tidy
 <https://github.com/ament/ament_lint>`_.